treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

             print('z word', line, end='')
 ```

-There's no reason to convert an iterable to a list if all we're going to do is loop over it once.
+There's no reason to convert an iterable to a list if all we're going to do is a loop over it once.

-In Python we often care less about **whether something is a list** and more about **whether it's an iterable**.
+In Python, we often care less about **whether something is a list** and more about **whether it's an iterable**.

 Be careful not to create new iterables when you don't need to: **if you're only going to loop over an iterable once, just use the iterable you already have**.

-## When would I use a comprehensions?
+## When would I use a comprehension?

-So when would you actually use a comprehension?
+>>**_TP**: Its a very subtle thing to talk of :).
+The any and all link is going to localhost.
+Have you published this article

 The simple but imprecise answer is whenever you can write your code in the below [comprehension copy-pasteable format][article] and there isn't another tool you'd rather use for shortening your code, you should consider using a list comprehension.